 Ground transportation remained hobbled.
 Limited, free service on 14 of 23 subway lines resumed today, along with travel on buses and Metro-North and Long Island Rail Road commuter trains.
 Still, subways can’t run between 34th Street in Manhattan and downtown Brooklyn until power is restored and tunnels are cleared of water.
 New Jersey Transit trains will resume partial service tomorrow.
 PATH trains remain out of service.

 Like hotels, every lot and garage in Midtown was full, said Steve Warshauer, executive vice president for the East division of Chicago-based Standard Parking Corp.
-(STAN), which operates about 435 garages in the city.
+(STAN:US), which operates about 435 garages in the city.